-Free Carpool Ridematching
+Free Carpool Ridematching Via Merge

-The Bay Area Commuter Carpool Network facilitates regional carpool ridematching on free ridematch platforms, that allow employees to join a carpool as a rider or driver and form an ongoing carpool partnership with the same person.
-No payment from the rider to the driver is required when carpools are formed in ridematch platforms.
-The platforms coordinate carpools between occupants with similar origin and destination points.
-To ensure program success, it's recommended that employers commit to regular and ongoing promotion of carpool matching to employees who will need to create their own carpool accounts.

-We recommend employers incentivize employees to set-up accounts and continuously log their trips.
+The Bay Area Carpool Program facilitates regional carpool ridematching on the free ridematch platform Merge, allowing employees to join a carpool as a rider or driver and form an ongoing carpool partnership with the same person.
+Merge coordinates carpools between occupants with similar origin and destination points.
+To ensure program success, employers need to commit to regular and ongoing promotion of Merge to employees who will need to create their own Merge account.
+Employers have an option to use Merge to create an employer network on Merge allowing the employer to track participating employees' carpool trips and administer employer-funded trip rewards.
+Employees need to create their Merge account using their work email to participate in the employer network and generate data on the employer dashboard.
+Employees can customize their account settings to match with other co-workers in addition to, or instead of, the general public.
+We recommend employers incentivize employees to engage them in the account set-up process and ongoing trip logging.
 This program approach is cost-effective for the employer and employee.

+Interested in creating an employer network on Merge?
+Email your request to support@merge.511.org.